Helter Skelter (1976) – A Review

 Based on the famed book Helter Skelter by Manson prosecutor Vincent Bugliosi, the movie recounts the murder investigation by police, the issues the prosecution faced dealing with such a complex case and it attempts to offer insight into Manson and how his influence could be powerful enough to have others kill for him.

 Helter Skelter was a two-night television movie event on CBS in 1976.
-It was one of the most ambitious television movies at the time and scored huge ratings at the time.
+It was one of the most ambitious television movies at the time.
+With the public fascination of the case, the publicity surrounding it and Steve Railsback’s creepy, unforgettable performance as Charles Manson, Helter Skelter scored huge ratings at the time and was one of the most successful television movies of its time.

 It’s something of a clinical look at the events after the grisly murders took place.
 We never witness the actual murders, but follow the aftermath of what would become one of the most notorious murder cases of the 20th century.